microsoft/terminal/doc/specs/#2046 - Command Palette.md

     command palette.
 This was the idea initially proposed in [#2046].
   - For both these options, we may want a global setting to hide that button, to keep the UI as minimal as possible.
+* [#1571] is a request for customizing the "new tab dropdown" menu.
+When we get to discussing that design, we should consider also enabling users to add commands from their list of commands to that menu as well.

 ## Resources
 Initial post that inspired this spec: #[2046](https://github.com/microsoft/terminal/issues/2046)